Swendsen-Wang Algorithm on the Mean-Field Potts Model: Slow Mixing for

 \end{lemma}

-The reason for Lemma~\ref{l2} failing for $B>\Bh$ is that the first step of the Swendsen-Wang algorithm on a cluster of size $n/q$ yields linear sized connected components, and these allow the algorithm to escape the neighborhood of $\u$ (a somewhat similar argument applies for $B=\Bh$ as well, though in this case one has to account more carefully for the fluctuations of the largest components since the percolation step of the SW-dynamics is in the critical window for such configurations).
+The reason for Lemma~\ref{l2} failing for $B>\Bh$ is that the percolation step of the Swendsen-Wang algorithm on a cluster of size $n/q$ yields linear sized connected components, and these allow the algorithm to escape the neighborhood of $\u$ (a somewhat similar argument applies for $B=\Bh$ as well, though in this case one has to account more carefully for the fluctuations of the largest components since the percolation step of the SW dynamics is in the critical window for such configurations).

 \begin{proof}[Proof of Lemma \ref{l2}] Let $X_0\in S$.
 The first step of the Swendsen-Wang algorithm chooses, for each color class, a random graph from $G(m,p)$, where $p=B/n$ and $m$ is the number of vertices of that color.
 For all sufficiently small $\eps$ we have